 Key points

-- Be aware of the common emergencies in palliative care that require urgent medical treatment.
+- Know which are the common emergencies in palliative care that need urgent medical treatment.

-- Be aware if your patient is at risk of any emergencies.
+- Find out if your patient is at risk of any emergencies.

-- Know how to recognise the signs and symptoms of the common emergencies.
+- Know how to recognise the signs and symptoms of these emergencies.

-- Know who you should call in working hours and out of hours to get help.
+- Know who you need to call during working hours and out-of-hours to get help.

 - In an emergency, try to remain calm, reassure the patient and those around them and communicate clearly about what's happening.